-Again, just like a social media channel, uploading photos and videos are guaranteed to stir up interest about your business, encouraging engagement by posting quality content on a frequent basis.
-The more social and personable you are with your business, especially on a Google My Business page which is so easy to find, the better.
+Again, just like a social media channel, uploading photos and videos are guaranteed to stir up interest in your business, encouraging engagement by posting quality content frequently.
+The more social and personable you are with your business, especially on a Google Business Profile page which is so easy to find, the better.

 You are now able to enter up to 750 characters that detail relevant information about your business, including location, history and services offered amongst other things.
-If anything, this allows customers to quickly find out about your business before making a decision whether to visit you or not, without even having to click through to your website.
+If anything, this allows customers to quickly find out about your business before deciding whether to visit you or not, without even having to click through to your website.

 Check for Customer Edits

-Once your business information is available for anyone to search for, you might also find that customers are able to interact with your Google My Business listing in several ways.
+Once your business information is available for anyone to search for, you might also find that customers can interact with your Google My Business listing in several ways.

-The ‘Suggest an Edit’ feature allows a customer to amend your business details if they feel they are wrong in any way.
-For example, if a customer believes the address is wrong they can enter another as a suggestion – this will sometimes be posted live if Google believes the new information is correct, so it’s best to keep track and check in frequently.
+The ”˜Suggest an Edit’ feature allows a customer to amend their business details if they feel they are wrong in any way.
+For example, if a customer believes the address is wrong they can enter another as a suggestion – this will sometimes be posted live if Google believes the new information is correct, so it’s best to keep track and check infrequently.

-Customers can also fill in ‘Questions and Answers’ about your business, creating a small FAQ section in your Google My Business listing to help future customers understand about your products and services.
+Customers can also fill in ”˜Questions and Answers about your business, creating a small FAQ section in your Google Business Profile listing to help future customers understand your products and services.
 These responses are checked by Google to see if they are useful to your listing and are subsequently posted.

-Lastly, customers are able to write reviews on Google and post them straight to your Google My Business listing.
-As part of your ongoing local search strategy it’s best to manage these reviews and citations to make sure they are accurate and online reviews are kept as positive as possible, while dealing with any negative reviews personally.
+Lastly, customers can write reviews on Google and post them straight to your Google Business Profile listing.
+As part of your ongoing local search strategy, it’s best to manage these reviews and citations to make sure they are accurate and online reviews are kept as positive as possible while dealing with any negative reviews personally.

-There are many ways you can make your Google My Business page stand out, but the best way is simply to keep it updated with all the relevant information that your customers are likely to need in order to find your store.
+There are many ways you can make your Google Business Profile page stand out, but the best way is simply to keep it updated with all the relevant information that your customers are likely to need to find your store.

-Since Google are always making improvements, it’s also worth checking back with this post as we add any future updates in, especially if you want to remain competitive online.
+Since Google is always making improvements, keep checking back with this post as we add any future updates in, especially if you want to remain competitive online.